ctoruno/Personal-Website/content/blog/webscrapping/01-intro/index.md

 ---
+author: Carlos A. Toruño P.
 date: "2022-11-07"
 draft: false
 excerpt: Web Scraping is a increasingly popular tool to gather information.
 In this article, I go through the very basics to understand what is it and how does it work.
 subtitle: ""
+weight: 1
 title: A very brief introduction to Web Scrapping
-weight: 1
+subtitle: Basic concepts
+layout: single
+tags:
+- Web Scraping
 ---

 # A very brief introduction to Web Scrapping